KHadham/pos-Man-BE/Readme.md

 - [Contributors](#contributors)

 ## Introduction
-  an API for my "Point of Sales" project
+  this is just an API for my "Point of Sales" project

 ## Features
-* users can get book data
-* users can insert book data and upload photo
+* users can add custom item to menu with foto
+* users can increase or decrease quantity to custom item on chart
-* users can access their inserted book data and uploaded photo
+* users can print chart detail with quantity and price ,to pdf
-* users can see their history activity when borrowed book
-* you can only see data in JSON except for uploaded photo,you can see image instead
+* to access them all except users must logged in first

 ## Requirements